 (1) The Company's Basic Management Policy

 The Company is guided by its corporate philosophy of “Information Revolution—Happiness for everyone.”
-The Company aims to be a corporate group that maximizes enterprise value while providing essential technologies and services to people around the world.
+The Company aims to maximize enterprise value while being a corporate group that provides essential technologies and services to people around the world.

 (3) Medium- to Long-term Strategies

 The Company seeks to seize the opportunity of information revolution, where IT transforms societies and lifestyles, as a major growth opportunity, and thereby contributes to the well-being of all peoples over the long term.
-To this end, it is imperative for the Company to identify the changes in social needs quickly and to continuously transform itself while optimizing the structure of the SoftBank Group (the “Group”) to maximize the benefit from the technologies and business models that will be the driving forces in the future.
-At present, the incorporation of artificial intelligence (AI) into a variety of business models is starting to change value creation and will fundamentally redefine most of the industries.
-To ensure that the Company captures the huge opportunities arising from the market expansion and the creation of new industries driven by AI utilization, the Company is implementing the Cluster of No.1 Strategy, a unique strategy for orchestrating the organization, and is stepping up its investment activities, mainly through SoftBank Vision Fund, established in 2017.
+To this end, it is imperative for the Company to identify the changes in social needs quickly and to continuously transform itself while optimizing the structure of the SoftBank Group (the “Group”) to maximize benefits from the technologies and business models that will be the driving forces in the future.
+At present, the incorporation of artificial intelligence (AI) into a variety of business models is starting to reshape value creation and will fundamentally redefine most of the industries.
+To ensure that the Company captures the huge opportunities arising from the market expansion and the creation of new industries driven by AI utilization, the Company is implementing the Cluster of No. 1 Strategy, a unique strategy for orchestrating the organization, and is engaging in investment activities, mainly through SoftBank Vision Fund, which stated operations in 2017.

 Cluster of No.1 Strategy

-The goal of the Cluster of No.1 Strategy is to form a diverse group of companies with outstanding technologies or business models in respective fields.
+The goal of the Cluster of No. 1 Strategy is to form a diverse group of companies with outstanding technologies or business models in respective fields.
 It encourages these companies to continuously evolve and grow by creating synergies based on capital ties and shared vision while making decisions independently.
-As a strategic holding company, SBG will influence the decision-making of the group of companies formed under the Cluster of No.1 Strategy.
-However, the Company will not require ownership of majority equity interests or integration of brands, as it realizes the importance of maintaining independence.
-In this way, by diversifying the Group's portfolio with many different types of companies, the Company aims to change and expand business lines flexibly and to continue to grow over the long term.
+As a strategic investment holding company, SBG will influence the decision-making of the group of companies formed under the Cluster of No. 1 Strategy.
+However, SBG will not require ownership of majority equity interests or integration of brands, as it values the independence of each company.
+In this way, by diversifying the Group’s portfolio with many different types of companies, the Company aims to change and expand business lines flexibly and to continue to grow over the long term.

 (4) Business Environment and Important Management Issues

-The management of SBG recognizes SoftBank Vision Fund, Arm Limited, and SoftBank Corp. as its most important subsidiaries in terms of the extremely large-scale investments made therein and the impact each has on SBG's consolidated earnings.
+The management of the Company recognizes SoftBank Vision Fund, Arm, and SoftBank Corp. as its most important subsidiaries in terms of the extremely large-scale investments made therein by the Company and the impact each has on the Company’s consolidated earnings.
 Important management issues of each subsidiary are as follows.

 a.
 Success of SoftBank Vision Fund

-SoftBank Vision Fund (“SVF”) is an investment fund based in London that aims to conduct large-scale, long-term investments in companies and platform businesses with the potential to bring about next-generation innovation.
-SBG is participating in SVF as a limited partner.
-In addition, SBG's wholly owned subsidiary, SB Investment Advisers (UK) Limited (“SBIA”), which is registered with the United Kingdom's Financial Conduct Authority, acts as a manager of SVF and is entitled to receive management fees and performance fees, each of which is measured by reference to the investment activities of SVF.
-SBIA aims to maximize SVF's returns through the following efforts.
+SoftBank Vision Fund began its operation in 2017.
+SoftBank Vision Fund aims to maximize returns from a medium- to long-term perspective by making large-scale investments in high-growth-potential companies that are leveraging AI.
+SBG participates in SoftBank Vision Fund as a limited partner.
+In addition, the Company’s wholly owned subsidiary SBIA, which is authorized and regulated by the U.K.’s Financial Conduct Authority, acts as the manager of SoftBank Vision Fund and is entitled to receive management fees and performance fees from the fund, each of which is measured by reference to the investment activities of the fund.

 b.
 Growing Arm’s business success into new markets